-Advisory and Focus Time
+Advisory and FLEX Time

-Advisory: Advisory time occurs every second Monday and is designed to present lessons relevant and important to the various grades.
-Discussions about goal setting, post-secondary options, digital citizenship, wellness, stress and time management, graduation requirements, scholarships, career planning, healthy relationships and other important topics will be part of the Advisory Program.
-Students are required to attend Advisory when it is scheduled.
+Advisory: With the RVS decision to shift FLEX blocks to designated weeks through the year, we had to change when we offer Advisory.
+It is now once per month on a pre-determined Thursday during A-Block.
+In Advisory groups have discussions about goal setting, post-secondary options, digital citizenship, wellness, stress and time management, graduation requirements, scholarships, career planning, healthy relationships and other important topics.
+Students are required to attend Advisory when it is scheduled, as it is part of their block 2 class.
+Grade 11 and 12 students on a spare will be invited to a general Advisory session; listen to PA announcements for locations.